demvsystems/cloudwatch-to-slack-lambda/README.md

-# SNS to Slack Lambda
+# CloudWatch to Slack Lambda

 ## Introduction
-This lambda function is listening on a SNS topic and sends any message to a configured slack channel via webhooks.
+This lambda function is listening on a CloudWatch log and sends matching log entries to a configured slack channel via webhooks.

 ## Build
 You can build the lambda yourself.
 Have a look at [the official rust